 - This was followed by a repeat of the Quarry cereal commercial which I found it weird to repeat content during a special.

-- Buck and Jane then throw to Penny Marshall, Gilda and Laraine who play girls down at Mardi Gras griping about their day jobs and how boring things are.
+- Buck and Jane then throw to Penny Marshall, Gilda, and Laraine who play girls down at Mardi Gras griping about their day jobs and how stale their trip has been up to this point.
 This goes on for a bit too long before the Bees arrive dressed as bikers.
-The Biker Bees promise to be abusive to the girls which for some reason works and the reality of the sketch is not very funny.
+The Biker Bees promise to be abusive to the girls which, for some reason, works and the reality of the sketch is not very funny.

 - Next was a fake commercial for a Fat's Domino as sung by Garrett Morris, commemorative album.